Please use the menu below to view the current tax rates. If you have any questions, you can call on 01234 888703 or send us a message here.

 |Individual (above basic rate limit)*||20%||20%|

 * Individuals are taxed at 18%/28% on gains on residential property and receipts of carried interest.
-Trusts are taxed at 28% in these circumstances.
+Trusts and estates are taxed at 28% in these circumstances.

 |Corporation tax rate||19%||19%|